 The Board of Directors of Lazard has issued a series of authorizations to repurchase Class A common stock, which help offset the dilutive effect of our share-based incentive compensation plans.
-During a given year Lazard intends to repurchase at least as many shares as it expects to ultimately issue pursuant to such compensation plans in respect of year-end incentive compensation attributable to the prior year.
-The rate at which Lazard purchases shares in connection with this annual objective may vary from quarter to quarter due to a variety of factors.
+During a given year the Company intends to repurchase at least as many shares as it expects to ultimately issue pursuant to such compensation plans in respect of year-end incentive compensation attributable to the prior year.
+The rate at which the Company purchases shares in connection with this annual objective may vary from quarter to quarter due to a variety of factors.
 Purchases with respect to such program are set forth in the table below:

-Number of Shares Average Price Per Share
+Number of Price Per

+Shares Share

 Three Months Ended March 31:

 2014 2,392,674 \$44.69

 2015 1,677,464 \$49.46

-As of March 31, 2015, a total of \$196 million of share repurchase authorization remained available under the share repurchase program, \$46 million of which will expire on December 31, 2015 and \$150 million of which will expire on December 31, 2016.
+As of March 31, 2015, a total of \$196 million of share repurchase authorization remained available under the Company's share repurchase program, \$46 million of which will expire on December 31, 2015 and \$150 million of which will expire on December 31, 2016.

-During the three months ended March 31, 2015, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.
+During the three months ended March 31, 2015, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.

-The Company plans to continue to deploy excess cash and may do so in a variety of ways, which may include repurchasing outstanding shares of Lazard Ltd Class A common stock, distributions to members and non-controlling interest holders and repurchasing its outstanding debt.
+The Company plans to continue to deploy excess cash and may do so in a variety of ways, which may include repurchasing outstanding shares of Class A common stock, paying dividends to stockholders and repurchasing its outstanding debt.

-See Notes 11 and 12 of Notes to Condensed Consolidated Financial Statements for additional information regarding Lazard's members' equity and incentive plans, respectively.
+See Notes 11 and 12 of Notes to Condensed Consolidated Financial Statements for additional information regarding Lazard's stockholders' equity and incentive plans, respectively.